GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 ---

 # Governance Procedures
-GaiaNet Improvement Proposals (“**GIPs**") are the primary mechanism for enacting changes to GaiaNet and the GaiaNet DAO’s governance procedures.
-GIPs serve as a means of fostering community discourse and collective decision-making within the GaiaNet DAO.
+Gaia Improvement Proposals (“**GIPs**") are the primary mechanism for enacting changes to Gaia and the Gaia DAO’s governance procedures.
+GIPs serve as a means of fostering community discourse and collective decision-making within the Gaia DAO.

 ## Step 1: Ideation
-Ideas for GaiaNet improvements, new features, integrations, and governance changes are initially discussed on the GaiaNet Governance Forum (link).
+Ideas for Gaia improvements, new features, integrations, and governance changes are initially discussed on the Gaia Governance Forum (link).
 The author(s) are encouraged to engage in active dialogue with the community to refine their ideas and gauge early feedback.
 Well-developed ideas with strong community support should proceed to the proposal drafting stage.

 ## Step 2: Proposal Drafting
-GaiaNet Improvement Proposals (GIPs) include all proposals submitted through the Governor contract.
-The Governor contract is a smart contract deployed on Ethereum, and GIPs are used to propose upgrades to GaiaNet.
+Gaia Improvement Proposals (GIPs) include all proposals submitted through the Governor contract.
+The Governor contract is a smart contract deployed on Ethereum, and GIPs are used to propose upgrades to Gaia.

 For the GIP template, see [this page].